priyank2006/laravel-ajax-crud/README.md

 Welcome to your Laravel AJAX CRUD project!
 Follow these steps to get started:

+# Key Features of Project

+1) Only AJAX Used (No Page Redirects)
+2) User Data is Lazy Loaded On CLiking SHow More Button
+3) API Is Created And Used Everywhere For CRUD (As of Now API Is Open.
+No Authorization Need :) )
+4) Well Commented & Structured Coded

 ## Installation

 1. Clone this repository to your local machine.